Scholarship and financial aid process for students entering in August of 2014

 Academic Aid Year

-- Students should review the drop and withdraw policy and contact both their academic advisor and financial aid advisor when considering dropping or withdrawing from courses.
+- Students should contact both their academic advisor and financial aid advisor when considering dropping or withdrawing from courses and review the policy.

-- Students selected for the federal verification process should read and understand the verification policy.
+- Students selected to participate in the federal verification process should read and understand the verification policy.

-- Students and their parents are highly encouraged to utilize the IRS Data Retrieval Tool within the FAFSA.
+- Students and their parents should utilize the IRS Data Retrieval Tool within the FAFSA.

 Federal Direct Loans